PCREF exists to eliminate the unacceptable racial disparity in the Access, Experience and Outcomes of Black communities.

 We aim to put this commitment into practice by:

 Our Integrated Equality Action Plan for 2021 to 2023 was approved by our Board in March 2021.
+This infographic explains what the IEAP is.

 The plan focuses on six overarching equality objectives, as well as Directorate equality objectives.